 Common incidents and occurrences covered by most travel insurance plans include the following:

 - Medical treatment.
 Getting sick or injured overseas is bad enough, but paying large sums of money just to see a doctor makes things worse.
 Some countries could have you paying up to thousands of dollars if you need to be hospitalised, so it’s important to find an insurance policy that can cover large medical expenses upfront.

 - Cancellations and delays.
 With so many countries being so close together, Europe is full of small budget airlines.
 This means that there may be a good chance some flights will be cancelled, and you will have to take a flight at a different time.
-Missing one flight may mean missing your next flight, train or bus, leaving you out of pocket, and out of time.
+Missing one flight may mean missing your next flight, train or bus, leaving you out of pocket and out of time.
 Most insurance policies will cover your travel expenses if your flight or train is delayed or cancelled.

 - Lost/damaged luggage and personal items.
 Losing your luggage can really bring down the mood of your European adventure.
 Buying new clothes, electronics and luggage while overseas can put a major dent in your wallet.
 Fortunately, most travel insurance policies will cover any loss or damage to your personal items and luggage.
-Just make sure you double check what items are or aren’t included in the cover.
+Just make sure you double check what items are included in the cover.

 - Emergency support.
 This is crucial to any good travel insurance policy.
 Having an insurance provider that offers 24/7 emergency support can be a lifesaver if you get into a sticky situation overseas.
-From lost luggage, to theft, to medical emergencies, it always helps to have someone you can contact to ensure you receive the support and guidance you need to get you out of the messy situation.
+From lost luggage to theft to medical emergencies, it always helps to have someone you can contact to ensure you receive the support and guidance you need to get you out of the messy situation.

-What European countries are covered by travel insurance?
+Which European countries are covered by travel insurance?

-- the Balearic islands (Ibiza, Majorca, Minorca)
+- Balearic islands (Ibiza, Majorca, Minorca)